jess-olivo/config-editor/README.md

 You can rename your keys by typing the new name in the input box and clicking "Confirm".
 Clicking the "X" will instantly delete the key/value pair from all rows.

 You can add a new key to each row by entering the name and clicking "Add key".
 This will add the key with a value of `null` to each row.
+The values can be edited in "Edit Rows".

 The resulting JSON will update to show the updated data
 ![form to edit keys](https://raw.githubusercontent.com/jess-olivo/config-editor/main/screenshots/edit-keys.png)